-The Student Government senate executive committee meeting got a little spicier than usual on Thursday Sept.
+The UCF Student Government Senate Executive Committee meeting got a little spicier than usual on Thursday, Sept.
 19.

 Senators said the executive branch denied them the opportunity to approve the final version of the new SG logo.

 “Nobody addressed these things with me directly, which concerns me,” said Daniel Robles, the SG director of communications.
-“On behalf of exec, I apologize for how this rebrand was launched,” Robles said.
+“On behalf of exec, I apologize for how this rebrand was launched.”

 The executive branch said there would be a mixture of new and old SG logos on campus, but they eventually want a unified logo.

 Logan Mahan, the vice chair of the Legislative, Judicial, and Rules committee, said that there had been a lot of negative feedback about the logo.

 Cami DiGiacomo, the vice chair of the student body advocacy committee, discussed old posters and printed communications that already had the old SG logo and asked whether there was a dollar amount for what the rebrand would cost them.
 Her question was not directly answered; rather, she was told that the rebrand would be a “slow release” and that it would not be forced on anyone.

 Robles said that the executive presented a version of the logo during senate retreat that they thought would be published by the university.
 The university then demanded specific brand standards, and he said they had to make sure they were keeping good ties with university administration.